alexnarvais/docs/EMQX/emqx_haproxy.md

        - Check the location of the share folder.
        - Check the NFS permission rules.

-    7. Mount the external NFS share on machine using a similar command to the following:
+    6. Mount the external NFS share on machine using a similar command to the following:
        ```shell
-       sudo mount -t nfs cnas-01.research.pemo:/volume1/scada /mnt/scada/nas
+       sudo mount -t nfs cnas-01.research.pemo:/volume2/scada /mnt/scada/nas
        ```
-    8. Change directories to the location where the files and shell script are located using a similar command to the following:
+    7. Allow full permissions (read, write, execute) for the owner, group and others using a similar command to the following:
        ```shell
-       cd /mnt/scada/nas/program_install_files/sentinel_one
+       sudo chmod 777 /mnt/scada/nas
        ```
-       **NOTE:** If denied access to the NFS share then change owner of the directory using a similar command to the following:
+    8. Change directories to the location where the files and shell script are located using a similar command to the following:
        ```shell
-       sudo chown <user or user:group> /mnt/scada/nas
+       cd /mnt/scada/nas/program_install_files/sentinel_one
        ```
     9. Once in the **SentinelOne** directory execute the shell script **sentinelone_linux_agent_install.sh** using the following command:
        ```shell
        sudo ./sentinelone_linux_agent_install.sh
        ```
-       **NOTE:** Ensure that the latest packages from step 1, are in the directory and that the shell script contains the correct path to the latest package and site token (with respect to the site that the machine will join).
+       **NOTE:** Ensure that the latest packages from **Step 22.1** are in the directory and that the shell script contains the correct path to the latest package and site token (with respect to the site that the machine will join).
        Use the following command to open the shell script, if necessary:
        ```shell
        sudo nano sentinelone_linux_agent_install.sh
        ```
     10. Open up the **SentinelOne** web management console and verify the machine joined the Sentinels endpoint list, check the image below:
         ![](./img/sentinelone_endpoints.png)
-22. Repeat steps 1–21 above for every EMQX HAProxy server node created.
+22. Repeat **Steps 1–21** above for every EMQX HAProxy server node created.
-23. Jump to step 5 in the [EMQX HAProxy Main Content Steps](#emqx-haproxy-main-content-steps) section.
+23. Jump to **Step 5** in the [EMQX HAProxy Main Content Steps](#emqx-haproxy-main-content-steps) section.